Parallel Test-Time Scaling for Latent Reasoning Models: Related Work

 \subsection{Latent Reasoning}

 Chain-of-Thought (CoT) reasoning has proven highly effective, yet it remains constrained by its reliance on natural language~\cite{zhu_survey_2025}.
 This introduces inefficiency--most tokens add little value and fail to capture cognition like abstract insights or intuitive leaps, making step-by-step verbalization an unnatural limit.
 These limitations motivate the shift toward latent reasoning~\citep{chen_emergence_2025,chen_reasoning_2025}.
 One line of work pursues architectural modifications, such as dynamically skipping or repeating transformer layers, or introducing auxiliary modules to adjust computational cost~\cite{chen_inner_2025,geiping_scaling_2025,mohtashami_cotformer_2024}.
 More recently, research has shifted to latent autoregressive reasoning, where models build trajectories directly in hidden space.
 COCONUT~\cite{COCONUT} pioneered latent generation using the last hidden state as the next thought, training via curriculum learning, while CODI~\cite{shen_codi_2025} introduced latent auto-regression through self-distillation.
-More recently, CoLaR~\cite{COLAR} applied reinforcement learning with dynamic latent compression.
-CoLaR~\cite{COLAR} and SoftCoT++~\cite{Softcot++} made initial attempts to inject noise for stochastic latent reasoning, but these efforts remain preliminary.
-Overall, existing methods leave open the question of how latent reasoning can fully benefit from stochastic exploration and TTS.
-To address this gap, we develop and systematically analyze stochastic sampling and aggregation strategies in latent space, establishing foundational methods and findings for parallel TTS with latent reasoning models.
+While CoLaR~\cite{COLAR} and SoftCoT++~\cite{Softcot++} made initial attempts to inject noise for stochastic latent reasoning, these efforts remain preliminary.